 Apple cider vinegar has many health benefits and is sometimes used for animals instead of distilled white vinegar.
 It's a milder vinegar and is sometimes touted as a natural remedy for ticks on dogs.
 However, whether apple cider vinegar is an effective tick repellent isn't scientifically proven.
 References to its usefulness are anecdotal.

 Theoretically, you could put enough vinegar on your dog to kill ticks.
-The downside: That much acetic acid, the primary component of vinegar -- would harm the dog as well.
+The downside is that much acetic acid, the primary component of vinegar, would harm the dog as well.
 Putting a significant quantity of an acidic substance on his skin could seriously damage it.

 That doesn't mean that apple cider vinegar might not repel ticks when sponged onto the coat in appropriate doses.
 However, if your dog is light-colored, substitute distilled white vinegar for apple cider vinegar when sponging.
 Apple cider vinegar can stain light-colored dog coats.